hrhotz/galaxy2shiny2galaxy/README.md

 galaxy2shiny2galaxy
 ===================

 This repository will contain example code to combine Galaxy with Shiny.
-In particular: the Galaxy tool (scatterplot.sh), the tool wrapper (scatterplot.xml), the required files for the shiny app (server.R, ui.R, styles.css), and some helper scripts (import.py, dataset2history_id.sh, encode_history_id.sh).
+In particular: the Galaxy tool (galaxy2shiny2galaxy.sh), the tool wrapper (galaxy2shiny2galaxy.xml), the required files for the shiny app (server.R, ui.R, styles.css), and some helper scripts (import.py, dataset2history_id.sh, encode_history_id.sh).

 All files and scripts will be available by the time of presentation - though, I hope they will be up sooner.
 Please contact me if you want to see the code already now.